 This seminar will cover the basics of how to write a thesis proposal or grant application.
 Participants will bring at an idea for a project and, if possible, an outline or draft of a proposal to be developed further with peer and instructor feedback.

 This course is designed for researchers who will be doing data analysis using SAS.
 No prior programming experience is necessary, though familiarity with and general experience in use of a PC (DOS and Windows) is required.
 The course covers topics including: basics of SAS, reading raw data and existing SAS data sets, modifying data, combining data sets, basic statistical procedures, sorting, summarizing, and printing data.
 "Variable credit course, student chooses appropriate amount of credits when registering." .

-A second level course in modern epidemiologic methods.
-This course is designed for those planning to work in public health or healthcare.
-Emphasis is placed on the design and conduct of field studies.
-Students read the current literature, and learn the particular methods and difficulties of conducting epidemiologic studies in the work environment.
+This course emphasizes the design and conduct of epidemiology studies.
 Major topics covered include: casual inference in epidemiology, point and interval estimation for cohort and case control studies, exposure assessment for epidemiology, control of confounding, the identification and interpretation of effect modification, as well as cross-sectional designs and meta-analysis.

 This course will review both the methods and policy implications of risk assessment in the development of occupational and environmental standards.
 Students will conduct risk assessments on real problems, and study important cases in which these methods have been used in setting public policy.